estorok/cover25/readme.md

 written in Python, found 538 solutions in about 30 days' worth of computing time.

-This brute-force solution, written in C, finds the same 538 solutions in less than a minute.
+This recursive solution, written in C, finds the same 538 solutions in less than a minute.

 ## Overview of approach and optimizations